 As we know that a company can raise funds via different sources, such as debt, common stock, and preference shares.
 Each of these different forms of capital has its own cost to the company.
 The marginal cost of capital is the cost to raise one additional dollar of new capital from each of these sources.

 It is the rate of return that shareholders and debt holders expect before making an investment in a company.
 The marginal cost of capital usually goes up as the company raises more capital.
 This is because capital is a scarce resource.

 Does Not Increase Linearly

 It is vital to understand that the marginal cost of capital does not increase linearly.
 A company can finance some part of the new investment by reinvesting earnings and via debt or preference shares to maintain an optimal capital structure.
 But, once the expected capital requirement exceeds the retained earnings and funds raised through debt or preferred stock, the marginal cost of capital would increase.
 Why increase?
-It is because the next source is equity and that is costly.
+It is because the next source is equity, and that is costly.

-Let’s just say that it is not possible for the company to keep raising capital at the constant cost.
+Let’s say that it is not possible for the company to keep raising capital at a constant cost.
 The same concept applies to other resources as well.
 A company can’t even continue to employ the workforce by keeping the wage constant.
 As a company plans to raise new capital via different sources, the weighted average cost of each dollar also starts increasing.

 Components of Cost of Capital

 The marginal cost of debt is a component of the marginal cost of capital.
 It is the interest rate that investors expect, adjusted for taxes.
 For instance, a business raises a new debt at an interest rate of 7%, and the tax rate is 15%.
 In this case, the marginal cost of debt would be 0.07*(1-0.15) 5.95%.